GeorgeGarkavenko/Feminelle-shop/README.md

 Site for TM Feminelle, Ukraine

-Clothse for pregnant
+Clothes for pregnant

-Simple internet shop writen on Django/Python2.6
+Simple internet shop written on Django/Python2.6